-I am a both a physiotherapist and chiropractor treating musculoskeletal disorders within a biopsychosocial model.
+I am a physiotherapist, chiropractor and strength and conditioning specialist treating musculoskeletal disorders within a biopsychosocial model.

 If you are interested in hosting a course please contact me at firstname.lastname@example.org.